-Welcome to the first page of The Progression Playbook – a personal finance blog which aims to form a team of people who will together progress towards financial independence and begin a more fulfilling life away from the daily chore of formal employment.
+Welcome to the first page of The Progression Playbook – a personal finance blog that aims to form a team of people who will progress towards financial independence.

 Who am I and what are my motivations for this blog